 Failing to take into account these trends could spell trouble for IT executives, as according to a recent survey cited by Greengard, CIOs only hold onto their positions for an average of four to five years.
 It’s imperative that these C-level officers take immediate action to better integrate IT and business systems and demonstrate their impact on enterprise operations.

 Enhance enterprise performance with automated solutions

-As a valued customer of SMA Solutions, the Pennsylvania State Employees Credit Union has firsthand knowledge of the benefits that can be gained by deploying such a high-quality automation resource.
-According to PSECU Information Systems Manager Matt Kissinger, SMA Solutions’ tool far outpaced other attempts at automating internal processes.
+As a valued client of SMA Technologies, the Pennsylvania State Employees Credit Union has firsthand knowledge of the benefits that can be gained by deploying such a high-quality automation resource.
+According to PSECU Information Systems Manager Matt Kissinger, SMA Technologies’ tool far outpaced other attempts at automating internal processes.

 “OpCon also gave us the ability to define dependencies within our Symitar processing and across our other database processing platforms,” Kissinger said.
 “OpCon enabled us to eliminate manual intervention while improving the quality and timeliness of our work.”

 Want to learn more about automation?
 Schedule a demo of OpCon!

 Stay on top of all things automation.

 Submit your email address and we’ll send you our best articles, no more than twice per week.*I understand that I will receive marketing material from SMA Technologies.